Earl F. Palmer: Union Church of Manila

 In March of 1964, Palmer was called to be the pastor of Union Church in Manila – a post he held for the next 6 years.
 Palmer claims that, "the Manila years were deeply formative as I learned to preach to an international community and serve as a solo pastor to a congregation of over five hundred."
 His time there also included a teaching post at Union Theological Seminary in the Cavite Province with an opportunity every week to explore the New Testament with the students.
 In 1969 he was invited by the Navy Chaplains of the Seventh Fleet assigned to Vietnam to travel to Saigon and DaNang to meet with them as they served in the Vietnam War.

 First Presbyterian Church of Berkeley

 Palmer and his family returned to the United States from Manila in response to the call in 1970 to be pastor at First Presbyterian Church of Berkeley (FPCB).
 There, Palmer met the challenge that he describes as "turbulent" due to political and social unrest amongst Berkeley students.
-Earl's 21 years there were spent ministering to those students and the congregation at large.
-Palmer also travelled with his family to do Ministry in South Africa, Australia, South East Asia, China, Russia and Europe.
+His 21 years there were spent ministering to those students and the congregation at large.
+Palmer also travelled with his family to do ministry in South Africa, Australia, South East Asia, China, Russia and Europe.